 Dr. Maria Montessori believed that children and adolescents develop through a series of four planes.
-Each of these planes have clear, defining characteristics.
+Each of these planes has clear, defining characteristics.
 When we understand these stages, we can approach our interactions with children and adolescents with a new perspective.

 Learning about the planes of development isn't just for Montessori educators.
 Understanding your adolescent's development can help at home, too.

-Physical/Sexual

-- Height and weight increase

-- Appetite may increase

-- Hormonal levels change

-- Sexual characteristics develop

-- Exploration of sexuality and interest in physical attractiveness develops

-Social/Emotional

-- Ability to express feelings improves

-- Close friendships become important

-- Awareness of parents' imperfections grows;

-affection towards parents declines

-- Childish behavior returns in times of stress

-- Interest in privacy increases

-- · Concern about being "normal" heightens

-Cognitive
+Seeing the adolescent as an evolving human allows us greater awareness to support their unspoken needs.

-- Interest focuses on the present more than the future - Ability to do all kinds of work-physical, intellectual, emotional-expands - · Capacity for abstract thought increases - Risk-taking may emerge
+awareness to support their anspokermeeds.
+Physical/Sexual Height and weight increase Appetite may increase Hormonal levels change Sexual characteristics develop Exploration of sexuality and interest in physical attractiveness develops Social/Emotional Ability to express feelings improves Close friendships become important Awareness of parents' imperfections grows; affection towards parents declines Childish behavior returns in times of stress Interest in privacy increases Concern about being "normal" heightens Cognitive Interest focuses on the present more than the future Ability to do all kinds of work-physical, intellectual, emotional-expands Capacity for abstract thought increasesRisk-taking may emerge